-Poorly designed and sited structures compromise the integrity of these features.
-Threats include locating buildings on hill-tops and along ridgelines to take advantage of distant views, the presence of multiple buildings and the use of reflective materials.
+Poorly designed and sited structures (including dwellings, sheds, poles, signs and other structures) compromise the integrity of these features.
+Threats include locating dwellings buildings on hill-tops and along ridge-lines ridgelines to take advantage of distant views, the presence of multiple buildings and the use of reflective materials.

-In order to maintain the high landscape values in the Shire, threatening processes associated with the loss and degradation of the natural and built environment need to be addressed.
+In order to maintain the high environmental and landscape values in the Shire, threatening processes associated with the loss and degradation of the natural and built environment need to be addressed.

-- Minimise adverse impacts of land use changes and development on the landscape. - Protect and enhance rural landscape character through vegetation retention and respectful siting and design of development in rural areas.
+- Minimise adverse impacts of land use changes and development on the landscape or strategic environmental values of the land. - Protect and enhance rural landscape character through vegetation retention and respectful siting and design of development in rural areas.